 That’s why from this very moment, your objective should be to change your paradigm and begin thinking of yourself as a performance artist.

-I encourage you to actively look for ways to bring showmanship to your work, and that’s why your going to love the 100 Day Challenge, as not only will you learn the importance of adding some razzle dazzle to your portfolio of skill sets…you’ll learn exactly what it takes to craft a performance worthy of a standing ovation.
+I encourage you to actively look for ways to bring showmanship to your work, and perform your craft in a way deserving of a standing ovation.